takanori-fujiwara/visuco/README.md

     	Hop 2: [6-12] 4 (0 0 1 0 0 0) -> 12 (0 1 1 0 0 0)
     	...

-* Select a matrix mapping file (CSV).
+* Select a matrix mapping file (TXT file with space separation).
 This is used for mapping the coordinates of ranks to the coordinates in the matrix view.

 	The format must be
-    first line: sizes of dimensions.

     	1st line: size of each dimensions
     	2nd line: Permutation order in the matrix view as you want to use.
+        3rd line: Network topology type.
+Currently, we support only "5dtorus" and "theta".
+Select one of them.

     For example, if you use 5D torus with 4x2x4x8x2 sizes (each number is cooresponding to A,B,C,D,E dimension) and EDCBA order

-    	4,2,4,8,2
-    	4,3,2,1,0
+    	4 2 4 8 2
+    	4 3 2 1 0
+        5dtorus

-* (Optional) Select a hop-byte file (CSV).
+* (Optional) Select a hop-byte file (TXT file with space separation).
 This is used when the system suggests alternative routes or mapping.

 	The format must be